ewpratten/ewpratten.com/content/blog/2022-10-02-personal-ases.md

 description: You can get a surprising amount of info from bulk whois
 date: 2022-10-02
 tags:
 - project
 - networking
 - bgp
 - data-analysis
 draft: false
 extra:
   auto_center_images: true
   excerpt: A look at the usage of personal ASNs based on freely available data
+aliases:
+- /blog/personal-ases
 ---

 As a [network operator](/network), I keep a fairly close eye on what my peers are up to.
 This is mainly to make sure nobody is doing something *too* stupid near my network, but also just out of curiosity.
 Its nice to know what other people are up to, both as a sanity check on my own network, and as a view into new things I could try out.